Announcing are dropping thick and fast ahead of the 2026 MXGP season. We’ll continue to keep this update as and when announcements are made.

 MXGP:

 Romain Febvre: The French rider has a contract through 2026 so will remain under the awning for the 2026 season.
-He’ll be hoping to deliver the MXGP World Championship this year.
+After winning the MXGP title in 2025 he’ll go again next year – with the number one plate.

 MX2: